Planar graphs with the maximum number of induced 4-cycles or 5-cycles

-Hence by Lemmas \ref{key lemma 1} and \ref{key lemma 2}, if $n$ is large with $n\equiv 1\pmod{3}$, and $G$ is an $n$-vertex planar graph containing $f_I(n,C_5)$ induced 5-cycles, then $G$ is of the required form.

-We use the following claim to extend this to the cases $n\equiv 0 \pmod{3}$ and $n\equiv 2 \pmod{3}$. \begin{claim} Let $n$ be large, with $n\equiv 2\pmod{3}$ or $n\equiv 0\pmod{3}$, and let $G_1$ be an $n$-vertex planar graph containing $f_I(n,C_5)$ induced 5-cycles.
-Suppose that $G_1$ contains an $(n-1)$-vertex graph of the required form, $G$, as an induced subgraph.
-Then $G_1$ is of the required form. \end{claim} \begin{proof} Let $v$ be the vertex we delete from $G_1$ to obtain $G$.
-Let $H$ be a principal graph of the required form on $n-1$ vertices such that $H$ is a subgraph of $G$.
-Fix a drawing of $G_1$ and consider the induced drawing of $H$.
-By Lemma \ref{drawing of required form} we can label the vertices of $H$ according to Definition \ref{reqd form def} such that the boundaries of the faces in the drawing of $H$ consist of the cycles listed in that lemma.
+\begin{claim} Let $n$ be large, with $n\equiv 0\pmod{3}$ or $n\equiv 2\pmod{3}$, and let $G$ be an $n$-vertex planar graph containing $f_I(n,C_5)$ induced 5-cycles.
+Suppose that $G$ contains an $(n-1)$-vertex graph of the required form, $H$, as an induced subgraph.
+Then $G$ is of the required form. \end{claim} \begin{proof} Let $v$ be the vertex we delete from $G$ to obtain $H$.
+Let $H_0$ be a principal graph of the required form on $n-1$ vertices contained in $H$.
+Fix a drawing of $G$ and consider the induced drawings of $H$ and $H_0$.
+By Lemma \ref{drawing of required form} we can label the vertices of $H$ according to Definition \ref{reqd form def} such that the boundaries of the faces in the drawing of $H_0$ consist of the cycles listed in that lemma.